asokratis/python-currency-anywhere/README.md

 Get your currency with this python script via [Fixer](https://fixer.io)<br><br>![python_currency_fixer_demo](python_currency_fixer_demo.gif)

 ## configurations
-To update existing [currency_configurations](https://github.com/asokratis/python_currency_fixer/blob/master/currency_configurations.py), run [update_currency_configurations](https://github.com/asokratis/python_currency_fixer/blob/master/update_currency_configurations.py) while providing your Fixer API Key as parameter.
-You can update the maximum number of failed attempts on requesting currency data at [retry_configurations](https://github.com/asokratis/python_currency_fixer/blob/master/retry_configurations.py).
+To update existing [currency_configurations](currency_configurations.py), run [update_currency_configurations](update_currency_configurations.py) while providing your Fixer API Key as parameter.
+You can update the maximum number of failed attempts on requesting currency data at [retry_configurations](retry_configurations.py).

 ## get_currency
 By default, uses [Fixer](https://fixer.io) free and legacy accounts to display exchange rate for all currencies with EUR as base currency in the amounts of one unit for today's date.

+### Purpose
+Users can query the exchange rate according to their needs and:
+* See the results in a command line interface of their choice.
+* Store the results in a flat file for later use ([Check last questions in Q&A for instructions on storing the columns you need in a flat file](README.md#do-you-have-the-option-for-saving-my-csv-output-into-a-flatfile)).

 ### Required Parameters
 * **apiaccesskey**: Register for an API Key at [Fixer](https://fixer.io)

 ### Optional Parameters
 * **datelist**: Date list where each date is in YYYY-MM-DD format.
 Used for retrieving exchange rate within the time points specified in date list.
-* **currencynamelist**: Currency name list where each currency name represents a wildcard for matching any currencies from currency dictionary found within [currency configurations](https://github.com/asokratis/python_currency_fixer/blob/master/currency_configurations.py)
+* **currencynamelist**: Currency name list where each currency name represents a wildcard for matching any currencies from currency dictionary found within [currency configurations](currency_configurations.py)
-* **symbollist**: Currency symbol list where each currency symbol must match to any currency symbols from currency dictionary found within [currency configurations](https://github.com/asokratis/python_currency_fixer/blob/master/currency_configurations.py) (case insensitive)
+* **symbollist**: Currency symbol list where each currency symbol must match to any currency symbols from currency dictionary found within [currency configurations](currency_configurations.py) (case insensitive)
 * **basecurrency**: Currency base for calculating the exchange rate represented as currency code.
 * **amount**: The amount to be converted from the base currency.
 Amount can be between the values of one hundredth to one million and is rounded to the nearest hundredth.
 * **daysinterval**: Determines the number of consecutive days from parameter datelist for retrieving exchange rate within those dates.
 In order for daysinterval to take effect, it must be a positive number while only one date is specified in datelist.